farmOS/farmOS/docs/hosting/installing.md

 * **PHP 5.3+.** Drupal 7 itself only requires PHP 5.2+, but farmOS makes heavy use of the [Openlayers module], which uses some newer features of PHP.
+* **A Google Maps API key** is necessary for rendering the Google Maps layers used in farmOS maps.
+See the [Google Maps API Key] instructions for more information about how to set this up.

 [Drupal distribution]: https://drupal.org/documentation/build/distributions
 [Drupal]: https://drupal.org